codemerx/Semikron/README.md

 - :heavy_check_mark:/:x: = Blazor Server/Blazor WebAssembly

 [^hierarchy]: the ability to expand every row and have custom components inside
 [^telerik_virtualization]: Does not work with pagination.
+OnRead does not work properly with virtualization.
-Has browser height limit.
+[^virtualization_limits]: Has browser height limit.
 [^telerik_tree_grid_info]: The name is **TreeList** in telerik components
 [^telerik_tree_grid]: Expects data from parameters.
 Has no parameter like **OnRead** EventCallback.
 [^telerik_tree_grid_virtualization]: Has only column (horizontally)
 [^telerik]: Put notes here
 [^syncfusion]: It has separate nuget package for each component.
 Can be good for wasm project.
 [^syncfusion_pagination]: Has build-in loading animation
-[^syncfusion_virtualization]: Works with server side and client side pagination
+[^syncfusion_virtualization]: Also works with server side pagination.
+It loads data while scrolling.